dlingley/alma_inventory/README.md

 Setup api key with the following permissions: https://www.screencast.com/t/x2RK4R5JaMwh

-# almaBarcodeAPI.php:
+# key.php:
-Add Alma API key in place of: *YOUR KEY HERE*
+Add Alma API key setup like  in place of: *YOUR KEY HERE*

+If you wish to enable authentication:
+# login.php
+This example uses phpCAS to authenticate users if you would like to duplicate you would need to install this in your PHP environment separately.
+I am keeping the code in here for example purposes.

+If you have the login.php page working the way you would like, you can then uncomment the require("login.php"); line in the following 2 files:
 # almaLocationsAPI.php
-Add Alma API key in place of: *YOUR KEY HERE*

 # index.php

-Add Alma BIB API key in place of: *YOUR KEY HERE* Change id="itemType" selections to meet your needs Change id="policy" selections to meet your needs
+For the index.php file you will also want to modify Change id="itemType" selections to meet your needs (corresponds to material type choices you have enabled in Alma) Change id="policy" selections to meet your needs (corresponds to item policy types defined in Alma)

-# login.php
-Add Alma BIB API key in place of: *YOUR KEY HERE*
-This uses phpCAS to authenticate users

-Create cache folder with following subfolders: https://www.screencast.com/t/PqvTCgLNpEk
+Create a cache folder with following subfolders: https://www.screencast.com/t/PqvTCgLNpEk